This post has been updated. It was originally published on October 27, 2020.

 Revoke access to apps from your Google account

-Once you’re there, choose Security and then Third-party access.
+Once you’re there, choose Security and then Third-party apps with account access.

 Of the two lists you’ll see there, the first has the apps you’ve shared data with, like your basic profile information (photo and email address), contacts, or calendar.
 The second shows the apps you’ve logged into using your Google account.
 Click on the name of an app to get basic information, like when you first logged in, what kind of data it has access to, and what it actually does with it.